 This is the first module of the Chinese Herbal Medicine MSc course.
 Building on your foundation CM skills, you will develop and refine your understanding and articulation of aetiological and pathological processes while you learn the 150 most common herbs and 50 main formulae within treatment categories, patterns and common diseases.
 You will be introduced to the phytochemistry, pharmacodynamics and pharmacokinetics of herbs and be introduces to dispensary preparation.

-Formulae and Strategies
+Formulas and Strategies

 This module involves the exploration and innovation of formulae from the perspective of Chinese Medicine bianbing (disease categories) and explores diseases recognised in the West but not traditionally described in Chinese medicine (eg post-viral syndrome, autoimmune disease, dermatology).
 You will be expected to evaluate, challenge, modify and develop theory and practice and apply critical enquiry into both traditional and modern theories in the light of new research.
 This module includes clinical practice.

 Postgraduate Research Methods

 This module provides the foundation of knowledge and skills needed to undertake ethical work-based research at Masters level.
 The process of research and evaluation from study design through data collection and data analysis is covered.
 A forum is provided for critical debate, enabling you to develop critical reasoning in relation to research design.